KCisSICKnasty/SICKnasty-FO4/README.md

 Instructions: (Copy and pasted from Smooth Sun Shadows mod description)

 - Double click the install .bat file and that's it.
 It's installed.

+_Controller Controls Codes-_

+Features: (copy & pasted from Controller Controls with Mod Support in the file's description)

+- You want to change something yourself?
+- You need those Codes for mods or other things?
+- Dont want to google them erverytime?
+- Here is a .txt file for those codes controller only atm.
+- it provides
+	xInput/Controlmap Hex codes
+	DXscanCodes Hex and Dec (Decimal)

+_Controller Controls MCM First Aid Kit-_

+Features: (copy & pasted from Controller Controls with Mod Support's mod description)

+For those who messed up their Keybinds.json while changing something theirselves Mo2 Users have to copy MCM folder from this file to their overwrite, everyone else just set it to highest priority and overwrite anything that conflicts
+All mods i covered here (and some more) are there, everything is unassigned Slide function from TAEP is still set to B (277)
+No more need to to set a random keyboard key to configurate something i covered in one of my versions it also doesnt matter if you dont have the mods covered there (it will make no difference) so dont worry and use this lifesaver

 __Optional Mods:__